 Every affiliate’s goal is to earn maximum profit from the referral sales they bring.
 How about earning a high profit from fewer sales?
 Sounds better than having to sell a large volume of low-value items.
 This is what’s known as high-ticket affiliate marketing.
 And in this article, we’ll evaluate the feasibility of navigating your affiliate marketing efforts toward high-ticket items.

-What counts as high-ticket affiliate marketing?
+What is high-ticket affiliate marketing?

 Since there’s no textbook definition for a high-ticket item, we have to rely on what people say when they talk about high-ticket affiliate marketing.
 Commissions in the range of $500–$1,000+ seem to appear most frequently in this context.
 But it should also be specified whether those are flat fees, one-time commissions, or recurring commissions.
 When the commission amount reaches over $1,000, we’re talking about flat fees and one-time commissions almost exclusively.